Rock Is Dead (The Doors song)

-"Rock Is Dead" is a song by the Doors, recorded on February 25, 1969, at Sunset Sound Recorders in the Hollywood neighborhood of Los Angeles.
+"Rock Is Dead" is a jam session by the Doors, recorded on February 25, 1969, at Sunset Sound Recorders in the Hollywood neighborhood of Los Angeles.
 Doors singer Jim Morrison described the recording as "throwing up these old songs in the studio.
 Blues trips.
 Rock classics ... the whole history of rock music—blues, rock and roll, Latin jazz, surf music".
 The song credits acknowledge some of the writers of the original songs.
 It featured session musician Harvey Brooks on bass guitar.

 Background

 According to biographer Stephen Davis, the song began as a jam in the studio after a night out dining and drinking at a local Mexican restaurant: "the band played free-form R&B, improvising about the death of rock and roll".
 He added the song was: